Certificate II in Conservation and Ecosystem Management

 • Community Conservation Project Coordinator - Assist in planning and running community-based environmental initiatives.

-How much does the Certificate II in Conservation and Ecosystem Management (AHC21024) cost?
+How much does the Certificate II in Conservation and Ecosystem Management (AHC21024) Course cost?

 The Certificate II in Conservation and Ecosystem Management course fee varies across locations.
 Please contact us for more information.

 The Certificate II in Conservation and Ecosystem Management course is approved under Career Start, the Queensland Government’s training initiative replacing the Certificate III Guarantee (effective 1 July 2025).
 Career Start provides eligible Queenslanders with government-subsidised training to help them begin a Certificate III qualification, and potentially an apprenticeship or traineeship, selected from priority or emerging industries.
-You may also be eligible for VETiS or CSQ funding.
-Please view the funding information section further up this page for more information
+You may also be eligible for Vocational Education in Schools (VETiS) and Construction Skills Queensland (CSQ) funding.
+Please view our funding page for more information.

 The Certificate II in Conservation and Ecosystem Management course takes approximately 3-6 months to complete.
 You will be required to complete online learning modules and attend face-to-face training for the practical assessments.